yashapatel131/KDD_GroupProject/README.md

 Given the past 10 years of data, we want to determine what effect song attributes (Danceability, Energy, Tempo, etc.) have on the popularity of a song that has been obtained from the US population.
 Can the song attributes predict whether it will be a Grammy award winner?

 ## Data Resources
 We have obtained the dataset from Kaggle.
 This dataset contains song attributes, popularity, Grammy award-winning songs, and other aspects.

+## Date Preprocessing

+## Data Understanding and Exploration

+## Data Preparation for Modeling